Vivekanand-R/AI-Product-Framework/README.md

 Fitbit didn’t just ride a trend—they created a new category: everyday wellness wearables.
 Their PMF is defined by massive adoption, stickiness, and a validated commercial model.

 **2. Minimum Viable Product (MVP)** - The primary goal of an MVP is risk reduction.
-BUilt to quickly test assumptions, validate market demand, and gather feedback with minimal resources.
+Built to quickly test assumptions, validate market demand, and gather feedback with minimal resources.
 Basic, functional version of a product that allows teams to test critical hypotheses with real users — without overcommitting resources upfront.
 In short, an MVP helps us to learn fast, fail cheap, and iterate smarter.

 **3. User-Centered Design / UX Thinking**